- What is IFA?

 A brief introduction to Inclusion For All

-After more than a year of work in my own school and after visiting others, I have attempted to describe a strategy that could be adapted (not used wholesale, since that could be counterproductive) for your own school context.
+After four years of work and experience in my own school and many others up and down the country, I have attempted to describe strategies that could be adapted (not used wholesale, since that could be counterproductive) for your own school context.
+Please take ownership.

-Inclusion For All does not have all the answers, but I hope when used thoughtfully it makes a difference to you and the children hurting in our schools and society.
+Inclusion for All does not have all the answers, it has not been written by Equality and Diversity specialists, but by teachers and a serving school leader.
+I hope when used thoughtfully and passionately it makes a difference to you and the children being hurt in our schools and society.

-The Inclusion for All strategy firmly places the needs of children first and can be offered as whole school INSET, twilights, and/or strategic support for leadership teams, individual teachers and governors.
-Training is reflective, lively and interactive and will enable organisations to identify, acknowledge, understand and negate the barriers to tackling homophobia within individuals and organisations.
+The Inclusion for All ethos firmly places the needs of children first and can be offered as whole school INSET, one day conferences, twilights, and/or strategic support for leadership teams, individual teachers and governors.
+Training is inspiring, reflective, lively and interactive and will enable organisations to identify, acknowledge, understand and negate the barriers to tackling homophobia within individuals and organisations.
 In this way schools will be able to meet their statutory requirements and impress OFSTED with a co-ordinated approach to all forms of bullying and prejudice.
+I do hope you will invite me into speak at your school or organisation or that you will attend one of our many training events and lectures.

 What school staff have said about Inclusion For All: